rosafilgueira/Spark_EDDIE_TextMining/README.md

 * in the case of the *sparkcluster* job, 2 nodes for running the workers.

-## Master, Workers and Driver nodes.
+## Spark Master, Workers and Driver nodes

 Once you have running your Spark Cluster, you can check which nodes have been asigned as Master, Worker(s) and Driver using the *master.log*, *worker.log*, and *driver.log* stored under the bash_scripts directory.